 Cloudy Homebrew – Clarifying and Clearing your Brews

-Let’s take a Cider clarification process as an example.
-The first and most obvious step is to refrigerate your brew.
-Refrigeration should help with the clarification process as it causes most of the solids in the drink (yeast cells and non-microbiological particles (NMPs)) to fall and form a sediment at the bottom of the bottle.
-But if this isn’t producing a clear enough drink then it’s likely that the original fruit juice used was high in a fruit protein known as pectin.
+Let’s take a Cider (Hard Cider) clarification process as an example.
+The first and most obvious step to reducing a cloudy homebrew is to refrigerate your drink.
+Refrigeration will help with the clarification process as it causes most of the solids in the drink (yeast cells and non-microbiological particles) to fall and form a sediment at the bottom of the bottle.
+But if you’ve done this already and it isn’t producing a clear enough drink then it’s likely that the original fruit juice used to make the alcoholic Cider was high in a fruit protein known as pectin.
 The cloudiness of the brew is caused by many, virtually weightless, particles floating in the drink.
 They eventually bind together and become heavy enough to fall into the sediment below, however when pectin is present it prevents the binding process so the particles continue to float.

-A few good things to do to help prevent the cloudiness from forming to begin with is to reduce the time the brew is open to the air before pitching your yeast.
+A few good things to do to help prevent a cloudy homebrew from occurring in the first place is to reduce the time the brew is open to the air before pitching your yeast.
 The longer your juice sits waiting to begin fermenting, the more possibilities there are for wayward ambient flora and fauna to invade.
 Unless you brew in a sterile lab environment, there are bacteriae, wild yeast, and many other creatures in your brewery just waiting for a snack.
 If you’re making beer then you will need to try to chill the liquid down after boiling and pitch the yeast within an hour of the end of boil.
 If that’s not possible, then keep it covered/sealed until it is cool enough.

 Sanitation is the key.
 All equipment must be not only clean but also sanitized.
 Chlorine bleach, iodine, really hot water, autoclave… whatever method you choose, you cannot get your equipment “too sanitary”.
 This includes all items that come in contact with the brew after boiling – bottles, spoons, hydrometer and test jar, pots and pans, lids, caps, etc. etc

-Finally, just to clarify, the particles that cause haze and cloudiness are actually perfectly ok to drink, in fact they’re said to promote good health throughout the body.
-I’m not too sure why we are trained to view cloudy drinks as a bad thing.
-But then again there’s nothing better than a beautifully clear brew!
+Finally, just to clarify, the particles that cause haze and cloudiness are actually perfectly OK to drink, in fact they’re said to promote good health throughout the body.
+This brings me back to the question of why we are so overwhelmingly accustomed to expect our beer, wine and cider to be perfectly clear despite there being nothing inherently wrong with a cloudy homebrew.